Create a College Diet & Fitness Plan to Help You Feel Good and Avoid Weight Gain

 Many researchers say that the freshman 15 has been perpetuated by the media and is not as big of a worry as many believe.
 That claim is in agreement with the results from the study mentioned in the section above.
 However, even though the freshman 15 may be exaggerated, it doesn't change the fact that college students often gain some weight and lead potentially unhealthy lifestyles.
 So why do college students gain weight?

 Well, it may seem cliché or like something out of Hollywood blockbuster movies, but the reality is that many college students party quite a bit, consume more alcohol than usual, eat unhealthy food, and experience loss of sleep and higher-than-normal stress levels.
-College health statistics compiled from a fall 2017 survey show that:2
+Statistics compiled by the American College Health Association show that:

 It is important to note that the fruit and vegetable consumption, alcohol use, exercise, and obesity rates among college students are not anomalies.
 In fact, those percentages are comparable to the rates found among the average American adult population.
 So, many of the health issues that are experienced by college students are no different than those experienced by the non-student population.